 Bernini’s The Abduction of Proserpina

-Bernini’s The Abduction of Proserpina (Rapimento di Proserpina) is usually translated in English as The Rape of Proserpina (1621–22) but as with similar translations, the English name predicts more what is likely going to happen later than the actual action being portrayed.
+Bernini’s The Abduction of Proserpina (Rapimento di Proserpina) is usually translated in English as The Rape of Proserpina (1621–22).
+As with similar translations, the English name predicts more what is likely going to happen later than the action being portrayed.

 In this 225 cm (89 in) high Carrara marble sculpture, Bernini shows a lusty Pluto, the god of the underworld, capturing Proserpina and carrying her off to the underworld.
 The triple-headed Cerberus symbolizes not only the division between the underworld and earth but here also serves as a support to keep the statue from collapsing.
-(Bernini was much more daring later with the leg of Apollo.)
+(Bernini was much more daring later with Apollo’s leg.)

-In this myth, retold by among others Ovid in his Metamorphoses, Pluto fell in love with Proserpina, the daughter of Jupiter and Ceres, and carried her off to his realm in the underworld.
-Just in time, Ceres, the goddess of agriculture, heard her daughter’s cry and in anger dried the earth and harvests failed.
+In this myth, retold by, among others, Ovid in his Metamorphoses, Pluto fell in love with Proserpina, the daughter of Jupiter and Ceres, and carried her off to his realm in the underworld.
+Just in time, Ceres, the goddess of agriculture, heard her daughter’s scream.
+In anger, Ceres dried the earth and harvests failed.
 Jupiter came to an arrangement with his brother Pluto: Proserpina will stay with Pluto in the underworld for half of the year and with Ceres the other half.
-The seasons are explained and everybody is happy.
+The seasons are explained, and everybody is happy.
 (Greek / Roman mythology operated on a different level to monotheism and modern societal norms.)

-The detail in the sculpture is incredible and particularly famous for the tears in Proserpina’s face and the indentures of the flesh where Pluto holds her.
-Both figures are nude but for a flowing piece of cloth — its folds on their own a remarkable work of art.
+The detail in the sculpture is incredible and particularly famous for the tears in Proserpina’s face and the indentations of the flesh where Pluto holds her.
+Both figures are nude but for a flowing piece of cloth — the folds, on their own, a remarkable work of art.

 Bernini’s David Sculpture in the Borghese Gallery in Rome

 The life-sized, 170 cm (67 in) high marble David (1623–24) is the only Bernini sculpture in the Borghese Gallery with a Christian theme.
-In contrast to the static Davids of the Renaissance, Bernini showed David in action.
-The stone is already in the sling and David is ready to swing and attack Goliath.
+In contrast to the static Davids of the Renaissance by Donatello or Michelangelo in Florence, Bernini showed David in action.
+The pebble is already in the sling; David is ready to swing and attack Goliath.

-David is naked but for a piece of cloth that is less elaborated here than in the previous works.
-More detailed is the armor of King Saul at his feet and the harp.
+David is naked but for a piece of cloth that is less elaborate here than in the previous works.
+The armor of King Saul at his feet and the harp are more detailed.

-Bernini modeled David’s face on his own, as can be seen when comparing the sculpture to his Self-Portrait as a Young Man that hangs in a gallery on the museum’s upper floor.
+Bernini modeled David’s face on his own, as can be seen when comparing the sculpture with his Self-Portrait as a Young Man that usually hangs in a gallery on the museum’s upper floor.

 Bernini’s Aeneas, Anchises, and Ascanius

 Bernini’s first work for Cardinal Borghese was the group Aeneas, Anchises, and Ascanius (1619).
-Aeneas, a Trojan hero and son of Aphrodite (Venus) was a minor figure in Home’s Iliad but in Roman mythology, including Virgil’s Aeneid, he is of major importance and considered to have moved to Italy as an ancestor of Romulus and Remus (and ultimately the Borgheses).
+Aeneas, a Trojan hero and son of Aphrodite (Venus), was a minor figure in Homer’s Iliad.
+However, in Roman mythology, including Virgil’s Aeneid, he is of major importance.
+Aeneas fled Troy and settled in Italy.
+He is thus an ancestor of Romulus and Remus (and ultimately the Borgheses).

-The 220 cm (87 in) tall marble sculpture shows Aeneas carrying his father Anchises from Troy after it was sacked by the Greeks.
+The 220 cm (87 in) tall marble sculpture depicts Aeneas carrying his father Anchises from Troy after the Greeks sacked the city.
 Anchises brought along the family’s household deities.
 Ascanius, the young son, supports his father’s leg to hold the statue up.
-All are naked but the older two are partly covered by a lionskin — a symbol of power, often associated with Hercules.
+All three are naked, but the older two are partly covered by a lion’s skin — a symbol of power, often associated with Hercules.

 This group is the most static of the four special Bernini sculptures in the gallery.
-However, it is worth keeping in mind that Cardinal Scipione Borghese took a gamble on a 20-year-old sculpture when commissioning this work.
+However, it is worth keeping in mind that Cardinal Scipione Borghese took a gamble on a 20-year-old sculptor when commissioning this large work.

 Bernini never completely finished Truth Unveiled by Time (1645–1652).
 This huge 277 cm (109 in) marble sculpture features Truth, allegorically as a naked young woman, already unveiled but for some cloth covering the groin.
 She holds a sun in her right hand.

-A winged figure or Father Time was supposed to have pulled the clothes away but it was never completed.
+A winged figure of Father Time was supposed to have pulled the clothes away, but it was never completed.

 The Goat Amalthea with the Infant Jupiter and a Faun (c.
 1609–1615) is often considered Bernini’s first solo work.
 It shows Amalthea (the foster mother of Jupiter / Zeus) as a goat with a young faun helping an infant Jupiter to drink milk.
 It is quite a remarkable work and composition for a teenager (although some question whether it is by Bernini at all).

-Between the two busts hang the three Bernini oil on canvas paintings — very few of his paintings survived.
-Two are self-portraits while the third is a portrait of an unidentified boy.
-The self-portrait of a 25-year-old Bernini reminds of the David sculpture while the older Bernini is clearly more mature, more serious, and with an intense gaze.
+The three Bernini oil on canvas paintings are usually displayed in Room 14 between his two busts of Scipione Borghese.
+Two are self-portraits while the third is a portrait of an unidentified boy (possibly his younger brother).
+The self-portrait of a 25-year-old Bernini reminds of the David sculpture, while the older Bernini is clearly more mature, more serious, and with an intense gaze.
+This image used to appear on Italian bank notes.

 Visit the Borghese Gallery in Rome

-The Borghese Gallery in the Villa Borghese Park is one of the finest art museums to visit in Rome.
-Opening hours are Tuesday to Sunday from 9:00 to 19:00 with admission hourly.
-(The previous maximum stay of only two hours is not currently enforced.)
+The Borghese Gallery in the Villa Borghese Park is one of the best art museums to visit in Rome.
+Opening hours are Tuesday to Sunday from 9:00 to 19:00.
 Time-slot reservation tickets are essential and best booked well in advance.

-- Visit the Villa Borghese Gallery in Rome: Buy the Cheapest Tickets and Tours for details and how to secure the best deals.
+- Visit the Villa Borghese Gallery for visitor information and how to buy tickets or book tours.

-- Top Art Highlights in the Borghese Gallery — including six Caravaggio paintings
+- Top Art Highlights — including six Caravaggio paintings

-- See Top Bernini Sculptures in the Borghese Gallery — sculpture masterpieces and three rare paintings.
+- Top Bernini Sculptures — sculpture masterpieces and three rare paintings.

 - More photos of the Borghese Gallery on Flickr.